 As for the somewhat unresolved nature of the ending, it reflects the impossibility of getting fully inside other people's heads in order to find out exactly why they behaved as they did.
 Frustrating as that is, it is something that we all need to learn to live with - so that aspect of the ending also fits in with the idea of a cautionary tale.
 However, I think that reading fiction helps to ease some of that frustration by giving you a privileged insight into why people may behave in particular ways (even where that behaviour results in damage to themselves and others, as in this story).

 So I don't see the unresolved nature of the ending as a counsel of despair - it's more a recognition that there are limits to what we can know for certain.
-In that respect, it reflects some of the ideas about the function of writing which Miles talks about in Part Three.
+In that respect, it reflects some of the ideas about the function of art which Miles talks about in Part Three, especially the notion that it can help to reconcile us to our limitations.
 But at the same time, the idea of reality as constantly branching off into a multiplicity of alternative futures does at least allow for the possibility of alternative, happier endings (if the characters had been able to bring themselves to make different choices).

 The notion of the Technological Singularity has been around for some time.
 It is generally attributed to the science fiction writer Vernor Vinge, but is probably now most closely associated with the futurist Ray Kurzweil, who has written several books on the subject.
 There are a number of other links to Singularity-related materials on my website.
 If you feel in need of some light relief from all this high concept Singularity stuff, try this adaptation by Charlie Kam of a well known Gilbert & Sullivan song, retitled “I am the very model of a Singularitarian”.